Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Discussion and conclusion

 \section{Discussion and conclusion}

-In summary, we have developed a thermodynamic inference approach based on the maximum entropy principle~\cite{Jaynes.57.PR} to analyze thermodynamic cost–entropy trade-off relations in arbitrary nonequilibrium quantum systems.
+In summary, we have developed a thermodynamic inference approach based on the maximum entropy principle~\cite{Jaynes.57.PR} to analyze thermodynamic cost–information trade-off relations in arbitrary nonequilibrium quantum systems.
 Our framework extends the scope of the Landauer’s principle and its subsequent generalizations in both the nature of the derived relations and the range of applicability.

 Regarding the revealed relations, we present two main results that highlight the distinct advantages of our inference approach.
-First, for quantum systems with multiple conserved charges, we derived a general thermodynamic upper bound [Eq. (\ref{eq:Our_ex})] on the thermodynamic cost, which complements an existing generalized Landauer lower bound~\cite{Lostaglio.17.NJP} in its regime of validity.
+First, for quantum systems in which only mean values of charges are accessible, we derived a general thermodynamic upper bound [Eq. (\ref{eq:Our_ex})] on the thermodynamic cost in forms of system's charge loss, which complements an existing generalized Landauer lower bound~\cite{Lostaglio.17.NJP} in its regime of validity.
 We demonstrated that the upper and lower bounds converge in the quasi-static limit, consistent with the saturation of the second law of thermodynamics.
-Second, for scenarios involving measurable changes in higher-order fluctuations, we introduced the concept of fluctuation cost and derived an entropy-informed thermodynamic lower bound for it [Eq. \ref{eq:var_eq}].
-This result captures genuinely quantum nature of nanoscale processes where fluctuations are significant, going beyond conventional Landauer-type bounds that address only first-order observables.
+Second, for scenarios where higher-order fluctuations such as variances of charges become further measurable, we introduced the concept of fluctuation cost and derived an entropy-informed thermodynamic lower bound for it [Eq. (\ref{eq:var_eq})].
+This result captures genuinely quantum nature of nanoscale processes where fluctuations are significant, going beyond conventional Landauer-type bounds that address only first-order means.
 Both results were numerically verified using distinct models undergoing different quantum processes.

 Concerning the application range, our approach is independent of environmental details, relying solely on available system-level information for thermodynamic inference.
 This contrasts with traditional Landauer-type bounds, which typically require a thermal bath assumption.
 Our results are therefore applicable to a broader class of nonequilibrium quantum systems--including those coupled to non-thermal or even unknown environments--situations where existing bounds fail.
 This makes our framework particularly relevant for quantum technological applications where environments may be engineered~\cite{Harrington.22.NRP} or are not well characterized.